A Singing Week in the Czech Republic!

-The park is an island between the Vltava River and its side branch, Čertovka, where you can see the huge mill wheel of the 15th century former Grand Priory Mill, is one of the most romantic and picturesque places in the city.
-Grassy areas of the island are widely used for picnics and relaxation.
+The park is an island between the Vltava River and its side branch, Čertovka, where you can see the huge mill wheel of the former Grand Priory Mill.
+The park is one of the most romantic and picturesque places in the city and grassy areas of the island are widely used for picnics and relaxation.

 Jewish Museum and Old Jewish Cemetery

-The cemetery was founded in the first half of the 15th century.
-Burials took place here until 1787.
-The most important person buried in the Old Jewish Cemetery is undoubtedly the great religious scholar and teacher Rabbi Judah Loew ben Bezalel, known as Rabbi Löw (d.
-1609), with whom is associated the legend of the golem, a creature made of clay and animated by kabbalistic rituals.
+The Old Jewish Cemetery was founded in the first half of the 15th century.
+The most important person buried in the Old Jewish Cemetery is undoubtedly the great religious scholar and teacher, Rabbi Judah Loew ben Bezalel, known as Rabbi Löw (d.
+1609).
+He is associated the legend of the golem, a creature made of clay and animated by kabbalistic rituals.